 Background Image for Header:

 Reflecting on one's college days spent in Morgantown often brings a flood of memories: a favorite professor, social events, research papers, football games at Mountaineer Field, time spent in the library stacks.
-For many grateful alumni and friends of WVU, reflecting on that period of their life also stirs an interest in giving something back to the University as a way to say "Thank You" for an education that was the springboard to a rewarding life.
+For many grateful alumni and friends of WVU, reflecting on that period of their life also stirs an interest in giving something back to the University and saying "Thank You" for an education that was the springboard to a rewarding life.

 To ensure future generations of Mountaineers have the opportunity to achieve greatness, the WVU Foundation works to secure and manage private support for the University.
 While any size gift is important to supporting the students and faculty at WVU, giving at the Major Gift level ($50,000 or more given at one time or spread out over a period of up to five years) can have a transformational effect for the institution.

-Having the opportunity to talk to a donor about a major gift to WVU is normally the result of a relationship that has grown between a donor and the University.
-In most cases, that relationship has been built over several months or years with the assistance of a professional development representative in one of our colleges/units, or a member of our Regional Development staff who travels around the nation reconnecting alumni with their alma mater.
+The opportunity to talk about a major gift to WVU is normally the result of a relationship that has grown between a donor and the University.
+In most cases, that relationship has been built over several months or years with the assistance of a professional development representative in one of our colleges/units, or a member of our Institutional Giving staff who reside in regions around the nation reconnecting alumni with their alma mater.

-If you have an interest in supporting WVU in a significant way through a major gift or even a planned gift, we would like to talk with you and hear more about your thoughts.
-Our staff is very knowledgeable about the funding priorities of the University and can work with you to craft a gift opportunity that will help the institution and be something you can be proud to support.
+If you have an interest in supporting WVU in a significant way through a major gift or even a planned gift through your estate, we would like to talk with you and hear more about your thoughts.
+Our staff is very knowledgeable about the funding priorities of the University and can work with you to craft a gift opportunity that will not only help the institution, but one you can be proud to support.
 We can also provide information on the various gift vehicles you may wish to consider in making this investment in WVU, knowing that consultation with your financial advisor is always recommended.

-In the continental United States, there is a member of the WVU Foundation Regional Development staff responsible for your area.
-Chances are someone even travels to your region to visit with alumni and supporters of WVU, and can arrange a phone call or even a personal visit to meet you, hear about your interests and share the great news from campus if you so desire.
+In the continental United States, there is a member of the WVU Foundation Institutional Giving staff responsible for your area.
+Chances are someone even resides in your area and can easily make a personal visit to meet, or they can arrange a phone call, hear about your interests and share the latest happenings on the WVU campus.